 Here’s some guidelines

 1.Because there’s a good amount of bone, you want to cook it in a wet preparation, or a soup, for example my pepper soup recipe I have pictured.

 2.Thick creamy sauces can make it easier to crunch on pieces of bone, which can be unexpected, and off-putting for some eaters.

 3. Dishes with lots of little additions, like my American style stew with all it’s diced root vegetables, can be difficult to eat with this cut because you can get pieces of bone in with a bite of the diced roots.

 4. I brown my goat meat before braising, but a lot of other cooks don’t.
 I do recommend it though, it will improve the flavor of the broth.

-5. Look online for recipe inspiration, pepper soup and Jamaican curry are two time-tested classics.
+5. Look online for recipe inspiration, Goat Pepper Soup and Jamaican Goat Curry are two time-tested classics.